tobytrice/mastermind/README.md

 # mastermind

+The goal of this project is to:
+1. Build a functional website using Python and Flask
-A digital representation of the Mastermind board game using Python and Flask.
+2. Build a digital version of the Mastermind board game that can be played from the browser
+  a.
+Gather and store data from the game to build datasets for later analysis

+This project is a first on many levels for me:
+1. First project on GitHub
+2. First project using Python
+  a.
+Also Flask, but learning Python is the main reason